coactions/dynamic-matrix/README.md

 # matrix

 GitHub Action that returns a dynamic test matrix.
-Currently it supports projects using:
+Currently, it supports projects using:

 - `python` and `tox`